rnd-team-dev/plotoptix/examples/README.md

 Many scripts are using Tkinter GUI, so here is a summary of mouse and keys actions:

-- camera is selected by default, double-click an object to select it, double click again to select a primitive within the object, double-click empty area to or double-right-click select camera
+- camera is selected by default, double-click an object/light to select it, double click again to select a primitive within the object, double-click empty area to or double-right-click select camera

 With camera selected: